 There are a variety of approaches that WMFRA takes part in and/or invites which enables effective, informed and independent assessment of performance across the Service.
+The fire service as a whole is already a high performing sector which is borne out successfully in driving down incidence of fire and the impact this has on individuals, family and local economies.
 The (LGA advocated) Operational Performance Assessment (OpA) provides a predominant and successful, industry accepted approach to sector led improvement and greater local accountability.
 The approach is based upon the following principles: